 Karnataka colleges are affiliated to Rajiv Gandhi University of Health Sciences (RGUHS) or deemed universities like Manipal, NITTE, and JSS.
 All RGUHS-affiliated colleges follow a standardised syllabus, making credit transfer and NEXT/NEET-PG preparation uniform across colleges.

 Maharashtra has 25+ private medical colleges with management quota seats distributed across Mumbai, Pune, Nagpur, Aurangabad, and Nashik.
-The Directorate of Medical Education and Research (DMER) oversees CAP rounds, and colleges fill management quota seats through direct institutional process after CAP rounds close.
+The Directorate of Medical Education and Research (DMER) oversees CAP rounds, and management/institutional-quota seats are filled through the official DMER/CET-Cell institutional-quota and stray-vacancy rounds — never by direct or offline admission.

 College